Dr S.M. Ritter (Simone)

 Associate professor - Marketing

 ‘If you want to see different results, do things differently’.
-Simone Ritter's expertise lies in how to THINK DIFFERENTLY and how to STIMULATE CHANGE.
-Her work focuses on understanding and fostering innovative thinking, team creativity, responsible consumer behavior and transitions in the context of sustainability, diversity and well-being.
+Simone Ritter's expertise lies in CREATIVITY, INNOVATION and BEHAVIOR CHANGE.
+Her work focuses on understanding and fostering innovative thinking, team creativity, responsible consumer behavior and transitions.

 Ritter received a prestigious Veni grant (NWO, 2014) for her research project ‘What a Great Idea!
 Understanding and Improving the Selection of Creative Ideas’.
 Since 2020 Ritter is co-project lead on a NWO founded multi-stakeholder project on dealing with innovation and uncertainty in sustainable mobility transitions.
 Ritter has published in top tier journals and her work has been chosen by Science Magazine (2017) as one of the most provocative and influential findings.